-Mitchell College meets students where they are and how they learn.
-Students set their own pace in an environment that supports and challenges in the right measure.
+Through flexible pacing.
+Mitchell College also helps the transition by meeting students where they are and how they learn.
+Students set their own pace in an environment that supports and challenges in the right amounts.
 Students pace themselves in a semester that spans a 12-week multicourse schedule followed by a three-week intensive class.
-Three additional MiniMester intensive sessions—January, May, and June—offer even more flexibility in pacing, from steady progress to a sprint, or a little of both.
+Three additional MiniMester intensive sessions—January, May, and June—offer even more flexibility in pacing, from steady progress to a sprint or a little of both.

 The seven abilities are designed to address the needs of a more technologically driven global society.
 Students learn—through courses and practice—to interact with a diverse, rapidly changing world.